amr080/docs-template/docs/user/governance/governance-process/index.md

 Some proposals may require longer time for discussion than others.
 The minimum time an RFC should be running is 7 days but we strongly encourage 14 days or more.
 The proposer decides how long an RFC should run before proceeding in the process.

 In the templates for each component, there is a description of what the RFC should contain (e.g. title, content etc.) in the Forum post.
-All RFCs must be posted in the Centrifuge [Proposals section](https://gov.centrifuge.io/c/cfg-governance/chain-governance/18) of the Forum and **this post must be updated as the proposal progresses** by editing it and adding any **new information at the end of the main post**.
+All RFCs must be posted in the XFT [Proposals section](https://gov.centrifuge.io/c/cfg-governance/chain-governance/18) of the Forum and **this post must be updated as the proposal progresses** by editing it and adding any **new information at the end of the main post**.

 ## OpenSquare Snapshot